njeruSilvana/requirement-analysis/README.md

 It improves the quality of the final product by making sure it meets user needs and expectations.

-Key Activities in Requirement Analysis
+"Key Activities in Requirement Analysis"

 • Requirement Gathering - Collecting information from users and stakeholders through meetings, interviews, and questionnaires.
 • Requirement Elicitation - Understanding what users really need, even if they do not clearly say it.